 What Is Prescription Drug Addiction?

 Misuse is the use of prescription medications in a way not authorized by the prescribing physician.
 This can mean taking a prescription medication at a dose or in a manner other than prescribed.
 For example, taking extra doses, taking larger doses, or crushing pills that are meant to be swallowed all qualify as prescription drug misuse.
 Prescription drug misuse can also mean taking a medication that has been prescribed to someone else, even if there is a legitimate medical reason.
+For example, using a family members opioid pain medication to treat chronic pain caused by an injury.

 Commonly Misused Prescription Drugs

-Most prescription drug addictions occur with drugs that cause pleasurable, relaxing, energizing, or euphoric effects.
+Prescription drug addictions occur with drugs that cause pleasurable, relaxing, energizing, or euphoric effects.
 These include stimulants, sedatives, anti-anxiety medications, and pain medications.

-Many of the most commonly abused prescription medications are classified as Scheduled or controlled drugs by the Drug Enforcement Administration (DEA).
+Many of the most commonly abused prescription medications are classified as Scheduled or Controlled drugs by the Drug Enforcement Administration (DEA).
 Misuse or abuse of controlled medications can lead to severe physical or psychological dependence.
 [2]

 Prescription Drug Abuse in the United States

-Over the last few decades, prescription drug abuse and addiction have become a serious health crisis in the United States.
+Over the last few years, prescription drug abuse and addiction have become a serious health crisis in the United States.
 The number of prescriptions written for some of the most commonly abused medications has increased dramatically since the 1990s.

 From 1991 to 2001, the prevalence of non-medical prescription drug use increased by more than 50%.
 The prevalence of prescription drug use disorders (addiction) increased by 67%.
 [3] This dramatic increase in prescription drug addiction prompted the need for urgent action.

-Clinicians were encouraged to balance access to prescription drugs among those who need them against the potential for abuse and addiction in vulnerable individuals.
+Clinicians were encouraged to balance access to prescription drugs for those who need them against the potential for abuse and addiction in vulnerable individuals.
 Despite various efforts, prescription drug addiction has reached epidemic proportions in the United States.
 In 2018, past-month misuse of prescription pain relievers was reported by 2.9 million Americans.
 Also, 1.8 million Americans reported misusing prescription tranquilizers or sedatives within the past month.
 Approximately 1.7 million Americans reported prescription stimulant misuse within the past month.
 [4]

 pharmacy with prescriptions sign